MASHUOA/HiTMaP/README.md

 docker pull mashuoa/hitmap
 ```

+Note:

-Note: The mashuoa/hitmap:latest contains the stable build release (built
+1.  **mashuoa/hitmap:latest** contains the stable build release (built
-from the Dockerfile at MASHUOA/hitmap\_docker with the effort from John
+    from the Dockerfile at MASHUOA/hitmap\_docker with the effort from
-Reeves <j.reeves@garvan.org.au>).
-The mashuoa/hitmap:natcomms contains
+    John Reeves <j.reeves@garvan.org.au>).

-the original version when this project been accepted (minor changes
+2.  **mashuoa/hitmap:natcomms** contains the original version when this
+    project been accepted (minor changes applied to enhance the
-applied to enhance the multi-files cluster image rendering).
-We are able
+    multi-files cluster image rendering).

+3.  **mashuoa/hitmap:shiny\_server** contains the developing graphical
+    user interface of HiTMaP.
+We are happy to hear your voice regarding
+    the High-RES IMS pre-processing, segmentation and annotation as well
+    as their corresponding GUI configurations.

-to supply a singularity template to the users who want to deploy the
+4. We are able to supply a singularity template to the users who want
-HiTMaP on an HPC server.
-This scripts also are available at the
+    to deploy the HiTMaP on an HPC server.
+This scripts also are
-MASHUOA/hitmap\_docker.
+    available at the MASHUOA/hitmap\_docker.

-Seting up and running the docker container:
+Setting up and running the docker container:

 ``` bash
 # For windows user's, run the image with a local user\Documents\expdata folder mapped to the docker container: